LONDON'S TOP 5 LIDOS

 Nearest Train Station: Herne Hill

 2. Tooting Bec LidoTooting Bec Lido is one of the largest open-air swimming spots in Europe (it’s over 90m long).
 Lined with colourful changing rooms, it looks like something straight out of a Wes Anderson film.
-This pool is unheated so even on a scorching day you’ll freeze your nips off.
+This pool is unheated so you’ll freeze your nips off.
+Worth it.

 Nearest Train Station: Tooting Bec

 3. London Fields LidoFor Hackney-hipster-Instagrammers look no further.
 London Fields Lido brings them out of the coffee roasteries and into the sparkling heated waters.
-It’s just been refurbished so the changing rooms and showers are in very good nick.
-Go early on a hot day to get towel space.
+Go early to nab a spot.

 Nearest Train Station: London Fields

-4. Parliament Hill LidoIf the murky waters of the Hampstead Heath ponds fill you with dread, try the nearby Parliament Hill Lido instread.
+4. Parliament Hill LidoIf the murky waters of the Hampstead Heath ponds fill you with dread, try the nearby Parliament Hill Lido instead.
 It’s lined with stainless steel so the water glitters in the sun.
-Unlike the others this guy is never crazy busy, so a good option if the forecast’s looking toasty.
+Unlike the others, this guy is never crazy busy, so a good option if the forecast’s looking toasty.

 Nearest Train Station Gospel Oak